-The Office for National Statistics revealed that there were 107,599 divorces of opposite-sex couples in England and Wales last year, up by nearly a fifth from 90,871 the previous year.
+The Office for National Statistics also revealed that in 2019 there were 107,599 divorces in England and Wales, up by nearly a 1/5 from the previous year.
 Furthermore, the research also found divorces between same-sex couples doubled from 428 in 2018 to 822 in 2019.

 The difference between same-sex divorce and opposite-sex divorce is that adultery is not applicable.
 Adultery cannot be used because, in law, adultery specifically relates to sex between a man and a woman.

 The court can only grant a same-sex divorce if they are satisfied that the marriage has irretrievably broken down.
 The proof that a marriage has reached an irretrievable state has to fall under one of the four specific grounds.
 These include:

 3. Separation for more than two years, if both parties agree.

 4. Separation for more than five years even without an agreement.

 For a heterosexual divorce, there is a 5th option you can base the divorce on, which is adultery.